MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-view-history.md

 ## Revert a commit to a *publish as code wiki* page

-If you need to revert to an earlier revision for a page that you have published as code, do one of the following actions:
+If you need to revert to an earlier revision for a page that you've published as code, do one of the following actions:

-- If the commit is the most recent revision to a page, you can revert from the web portal
+- If the commit is the most recent revision to a page, you can revert from the web portal.
-- If the commit is an earlier revision, with additional commits having occurred in between, create a separate branch and revert the changes in that branch
+- If the commit is an earlier revision, with additional commits having occurred in between, create a separate branch and revert the changes in that branch.

 ### Revert from a recent revision from the web portal

-1. Preview any version by choosing the commit id from the **Revisions** page for the selected file.
+1. Preview any version by choosing the commit ID from the **Revisions** page for the selected file.

 2. Copy the full ID of the commit by selecting :::image type="icon" source="../../media/icons/copy-clone-icon.png" border="false"::: **Copy-clone**.
-Here we copy the commit id, `ca6d475a22eb1db930cf238f3b80862a78a689e4`, with the abbreviated ID of `ca6d475a`.
+Here we copy the commit ID, `ca6d475a22eb1db930cf238f3b80862a78a689e4`, with the abbreviated ID of `ca6d475a`.

 	> [!div class="mx-imgBorder"]
 	> ![Copy the full commit id for an earlier commit](media/wiki/revert-publish-as-code-copy-commit-id.png)